Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### TODO

-* Show Bonuses / Penalties on the weapon and spell page as well.
-* Finish Implementing nested inline rolls
 * Actions: Allow for "Effects" to be whispered to the GM for
 * Tooltip all the things
 * Revamp Traits.
 Keep fluff traits on the first page and for action like traits write "see Actions".
 Also include fluff traits on "Actions".